huitema/quicmpath/simple-mpath-option.md

-In theory, that property of QUIC implies that senders could send packets using whatever IP addresses or UDP ports they see fit, as long as they carry a valid connection ID, and are properly encrypted.
+In theory, that property of QUIC implies that senders could send packets using whatever IP addresses or UDP ports they see fit, as long as they carry a valid connection ID and are properly encrypted.
 Senders use the Path Challenge and Response mechanism to verify that the path is valid before sending packets, but even that is optional.
 The NAT rebinding mechanisms,